 Turns out that the schools “great” system of alerting parents at our school of delays, closings and emergencies is a bit of a pain.
 I mean, at first glance, it’s great.
 Instead of having to endure the forever-long list of district closings being read on the radio, they call us.
 And text.
 And email.
 At once.
 So, I never have to worry about missing the message.

-Except, school has been closed four times this month … and that means four (!) phone calls at 4:50 a.m.-ish to let us know.
+Except, the school has been closed four times this month … and that means four (!) phone calls at 4:50 a.m.-ish to let us know.

 I hate getting calls at 4:50 a.m.

 So, I am starting to resent the whole system.
 Never mind that the weather sucks (today, it’s been a mix of snow, ice and rain.
 Joys.), they are disturbing my sleep.
-The obvious answer would be to change the phone number to one of our cell phones or turn down the call service … of course, then I would have to wake up at 6:30 a.m. and Will’s alarm would go off, so he woudn’t be going back to sleep.
+The obvious answer would be to change the phone number to one of our cell phones or turn down the call service … of course, then I would have to wake up at 6:30 a.m. and Will’s alarm would go off, so he wouldn’t be going back to sleep.

 I just want the snow days to end.
 Now.

-Yes, the kids were home from school today and a little cabin fever-ish.
+Yes, the kids were home from school today and a little cabin feverish.
 Can you blame them?
-Thank goodness for little spates of pace-changing … like lunch time, when they happily sit still at the table to eat.
+Thank goodness for little spates of pace-changing … like lunchtime, when they happily sit still at the table to eat.
 And, it’s time for me to make myself a little something special too … since, you know, a Starbucks run is out of the question.

 So, while the kids munched on turkey sandwiches and bowls of chicken noodle soup for lunch, I whipped up this little panini.
-It’s a nice mix of salty and creamy, which a hint of crunch.
+It’s a nice mix of salty and creamy, with a hint of crunch.
 If you like more crunch, add a little bacon.
 And on good, soft, toasted multigrain bread, it’s perfect.